 2) Here were some of the new/same obstacles I went through:

-I actually wrote about this because Tough Mudder’s site did announce them, but nevertheless going through them was a lot different than reading about them:
+I actually wrote about the new obstacle because Tough Mudder’s site did announce them, but nevertheless going through them was a lot different than reading about them:

 The mounds were higher, more vertical and more slippery.
 Without having a helping hand, I was not able to climb any of them.
 Also some of the mounds has breaks in them, meaning if it was underwater and you couldn’t see the breaks, there was a big risk in putting your foot into one of these things and twisting it.